ADHD Genes: Exploring the Role of Genetics, Environment, and Neurochemistry in ADHD

 Symptoms include inattention, impulsivity, and hyperactivity.
 Studies show that two-thirds of kids with ADHD will still deal with these issues into adulthood, which can lead to other problems like dropping out of school, getting rejected by peers, injuries, getting in trouble with the law, not doing well in jobs, divorce, and even higher rates of suicide.[ref]

-Heredity of ADHD:
+Heredity and ADHD:

 Genes related to dopamine, circadian rhythm, neuronal formation, serotonin transporters, tryptophan, and the breakdown of neurotransmitters have all been identified as playing a small role in ADHD.
 The small changes from multiple variants add up to form the risk for ADHD.
 It’s called a polygenic risk, meaning from multiple gene variants.[ref]

-Rare gene mutations have also been investigated to see if they impact ADHD.
 ADHD is found at a much higher rate in people with genetic chromosomal abnormalities, including Klinefelter Syndrome (XXY chromosomes), Williams Syndrome (partial deletion in chromosome 7), Turner Syndrome (missing X chromosome), or Fragile X syndrome.[ref]

 Additionally, rare mutations in genes identified as ADHD candidate genes are found in higher numbers in people with ADHD.[ref]